rhyspoulton/WhereWolf/README.md

 ## Running

+To make the reading of the gadget files much more efficient a mapping of the particle ID's needs to be created.
+The code genPartSortIndexFiles.py generates these files, it can be run by the command:

+	python genPartSortIndexFiles.py <Gadget folder input directory> <Output directory> <snapshot>

+Where this will need to be run for each <snapshot> desired (many of these can be run in parallel).

+Once they have been created for all of the snapshots desired, then 4 file-list need to be created all in snapshot order.
+These are

+1. List of the base gadget filenames for each snapshot (without the extension or mpi file number)
+2. List of the base VELOCIraptor filenames for each snapshot (without the .propeties or mpi file number)
+3. List of TreeFrog files for each snapshot
+4. List of the base filenames created in the command above (again without extension or mpi file number)

+These files needs to be updated in the "wherewolf.cfg" file.
+Please put the full paths to these files.

-This code is run by typing:
+WhereWolf is then run by the command:

-mpirun -np \<# of cpus> python wherewolf.py -c wherewolf.cfg -s \<numsnaps> -o \<output directory>
+	mpirun -np <# of cpus> python wherewolf.py -c wherewolf.cfg -n <numsnaps> -o <output directory> [-s <snapshot offset>]

+Snapshot offset only needs to specfied if starting at a non-zero snapshot.
+This assumes that the filelist contains the list of all the snapshot files in the simulation.

 Note that WhereWolf is currently heavily I/O bound so there will be little difference in the timings for lots of MPI threads.
-Please see the example configuation file and update the full paths to the input filelist.

 ## Output